AtharvVasisht/IS477-CourseProject-AtharvDhwani/README.md

 ## Findings

+Through our analysis, we were able to gain many measurable insights to answer our original research questions.
+We investigated housing trends across U.S. metropolitan areas using integrated data from Zillow and the Bureau of Economic Analysis (BEA).

 **1. Which metros have seen the largest housing appreciations since 2000, and which markets make the most sense for real estate investment?**
 We calculated the appreciation as a percent change between the earliest and latest ZHVI values for each metro, which created a long-run appreciation ranking.
 The top ones were overwhelming in the California and Florida metros, specifically:
 - San Jose, CA